apostrophecms/uploadfs/README.md

 <a href="http://apostrophenow.org/"><img src="https://raw.github.com/punkave/uploadfs/master/logos/logo-box-madefor.png" align="right" /></a>

-uploadfs copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files. uploadfs can also resize, crop and autorotate uploaded images. uploadfs includes both S3-based and local filesystem-based backends.
+uploadfs copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files. uploadfs can also resize, crop and autorotate uploaded images. uploadfs includes both S3-based and local filesystem-based backends and you may supply others.
 The API offers the same conveniences with both backends, avoiding the most frustrating features of each:

 * Parent directories are created automatically as needed (like S3)
 * Content types are inferred from file extensions (like the filesystem)
 * Files are always marked as readable via the web (like a filesystem + web server)
 * Images can be automatically scaled to multiple sizes
 * Images can be cropped
-* Images are automatically rotated if necessary for proper display on the web (i.e. iPhone photos with rotation hints are right side up)
+* Images are automatically rotated if necessary for proper display on the web (i.e. iPhone photos with rotation hints are right side up) when imagemagick is in use
 * Image width, image height and correct file extension are made available to the developer

 You can also remove a file if needed.

 It is possible to copy a file back from uploadfs, but there is no API to retrieve information about files in uploadfs.
 This is intentional.
 Constantly manipulating directory information is much slower in the cloud than on a local filesystem and you should not become reliant on it.
 Your code should maintain its own database of file information if needed, for instance in a MongoDB collection.
 Copying the actual contents of the file back may occasionally be needed however and this is supported.

+## CHANGES IN 0.3.14

+In addition to storage backends, you may also supply alternate image processing backends.
+The `backend` option has been renamed to `storage`, however `backend` is accepted for backwards compatibility.
+The `image` option has been introduced for specifying an image processing backend.
+In addition to the existing `imagemagick` backend, there is now an `imagecrunch` backend based on the Mac-specific [imagecrunch](http://github.com/punkave/imagecrunch) utility.

+If you do not specify an `image` backend, uploadfs will look for imagecrunch and imagemagick in your PATH, stopping as soon as it finds either the `imagecrunch` command or the `identify` command.

 ## CHANGES IN 0.3.13